Binpord/dotfiles-distributor/README.md

-# setup
+# Dotfiles Distributor
-Python script, which will load my config files from repo and set them up.
+Python script, which loads my config files from github repo and sets them into appropriate locaitions.